MattRWallace/TSXTProfessorView/README.md

 **See Rate My Professor reviews directly in your Texas State class search!**

-This Chrome extension enhances the Texas State University class catalog by showing professor ratings and reviews from Rate My Professor right where you need them.
+This extension enhances the Texas State University class catalog by showing professor ratings and reviews from Rate My Professor right where you need them.

 ![Example screenshot](https://raw.githubusercontent.com/MattRWallace/TSXTProfessorView/refs/heads/screenshots/screenshots/Example.jpg)